Dr Heinz Schandl, Dr Graham Turner, Dr Franzi Poldy and Prof Steve Keen presented their environment-economy model to UNEP in Bangkok 2009.

 CSIRO worked with the United Nations Environment Programme (UNEP) to assess the challenges associated with resource use in the Asia-Pacific region.

-An international consortium of research institutes and universities, led by Dr Heinz Schandl of CSIRO Ecosystem Sciences, worked together to create a detailed picture of resource use patterns in the Asia-Pacific region from 1970 to 2005, a period of rapid growth in natural resource use.
+An international consortium of research institutes and universities, led by Dr Heinz Schandl, have created a detailed picture of resource use patterns in the Asia-Pacific region from 1970 to 2008, a period of rapid growth in natural resource use.

 Based on these two models, the team established three scenarios, (i) a business as usual, (ii) resource efficiency and (iii) systems innovation scenario, in order to identify resource use constraints to economic development.

-These reports were prepared for the United Nations Environment Program (UNEP) by the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia, in collaboration with the University of Western Sydney, Australia, the Institute for Global Environmental Strategies (IGES), Japan, The Energy and Resources Institute (TERI), India, and the Institute of Policy and Management Sciences, Chinese Academy of Sciences, China.
+The reports were prepared for the United Nations Environment Program (UNEP) by the CSIRO in collaboration with the University of Western Sydney, Australia, the Institute for Global Environmental Strategies (IGES), Japan, The Energy and Resources Institute (TERI), India, and the Institute of Policy and Management Sciences, Chinese Academy of Sciences, China.

-Find out more about CSIRO's Social and Economic Sciences.
+Find out more about CSIRO's Climate Adaptation Flagship.